 Here are some things that I would not go to New Zealand without:

 - layers – fleece, warm jacket, winter and waterproof jacket

-- wires to connect your phone to the car if you will rent a car
+- wires to connect your phone to the car if you are renting a car

-- sun block is absolutely essential! the ozone layer hole is right above New Zealand, you will feel it fast if you’re not using sun protection
+- sun block is absolutely essential!
+The ozone layer hole is right above New Zealand so you will feel it fast if you’re not using sun protection

 - a cardigan

 - sunglasses, better polarized protection (even in winter)

 - a hat and gloves if you’re not traveling in New Zealand during summer

 - refillable water bottle